mnoriaki/irHTTPServer/README.md

 ## Running the script
 Addition to the IR remote module, you need Python serial and tornado modules.
 You also need fswebcam if you want to take picture with a USB camera.

+## homebridge
+This HTTP server can use with homebridge (homebridge-http module).
+Example config.json file is shown in homebridge/config.json .